devnson/Machine_Learning_Notes/3-decision_trees.md

 <b>2.
 Training a Decision Tree </b>

 Our first task is to determine the root decision node in our tree.
-Which feature (xx or yy) will it test on, and what will the test threshold be?
-For example, the root node in our tree from earlier used the xx feature with a test threshold of 22:
+Which feature (x or y) will it test on, and what will the test threshold be?
+For example, the root node in our tree from earlier used the x feature with a test threshold of 2:

 ![decision-tree2-root](https://user-images.githubusercontent.com/23405520/113811775-71797b80-978a-11eb-8254-284219e713bf.png)